practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/03 - array-oriented languages/Wolfram Language/README.md

 ### Execution speed

-Since I haven't found any string builder in this language (https://reference.wolfram.com/language/guide/StringOperations.html), this script is a bit on the slow side with a mean of **1546 milliseconds** execution time over 20 runs.
+Since I haven't found any string builder in this language (https://reference.wolfram.com/language/guide/StringOperations.html), this script is a bit on the slow side with a mean of **1546 milliseconds** execution time over 20 runs, so I had to put it on my [Languages that were too slow list](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/30%20-%20languages%20that%20didn't%20make%20it%20to%20my%20list#languages-that-were-too-slow).

 This is already my optimized version, where I don't do plain string concatenation (_bitsx = bitsx <> StringPadLeft[IntegerString[x[[i]], 2], 16, "0"];_), but filling an initialized array of fixed size with the little strings, which finally will be joined together into one big string: _bitsxtotal   = StringJoin[bitsx]_